-What happened was not your fault, and you shouldn’t feel you have to deal with it all on your own.
+What happened was not your fault, and you shouldn’t have to deal with it all on your own.
 Even if it didn't happen recently, you may still be experiencing feelings of sadness or anger, trouble sleeping or concentrating, or other effects, and it's not too late to get help.

-24-hour crisis line 608-251-7273
+24-hour crisis services »